wahrwolf/ba-thesis/chapters/600-discussion.md

 ### Reviewing of Domain Control Mechanism on different Language Pairs
 Most domain control and adaption mechanism are only tested for one or two language pairs.
 However my findings indicate that the language selection can have a huge impact of the performance of domain control mechanism.
-Therefore, I suggest to reevaluate the findings for domain control mechanism over additional language pairs.
+Therefore, I suggest to reevaluate the findings for domain control mechanism for additional language pairs.
-Especially \ref{japsen} rely on the work of \ref{kobus} but use largely unrelated languages.
+Especially since \ref{japsen} rely on the work of \ref{kobus} but use largely unrelated languages.

 ### Creation of a relatedness Score
 To measure the relatedness of language pairs and calculate a possible correlation with the performance on translation systems, I suggest the creation of a new and simple score.
 The FSI uses the necessary study time to rank the training difficulty of language pairs.
 I suggest the creation and evaluation of a score based on the median training time.
-This information can be easily collected for humans and tested for neural machine translation.
+This information can be easily collected for humans and tested for neural machine translation __and can then be used to decide whether prefix contrains should be used in a model or not. __ __please cehck if BS__

 ### Extend the OPUS Project
-The OPUS project host a variety of corpus data.
+The OPUS project hosts a variety of corpus data.
-However the data is only available in an unstructured format.
+However, the data is only available in an unstructured format.
-I invite all researchers to submit their trainings data and preparation scripts.
+I invite all researchers to submit their trainings data and preparation scripts, to generate a structured data bank.
-Projects like OpenNMT can benefit hugely from a shared collection of preparation scripts.
+Projects like OpenNMT can benefit hugely from a shared collection of preparation scripts,  __because reproducibility is key to further seperate effects of differences in corpus struture and differences in language.__ __please cehck if BS__

 # Conclusion
 In conclusion, the problem of domain control in neural machine translation is very challenging and not solved in any translation related area.
-As my thesis and the current research shows, the impact of domain control mechanism can not always be predicted and depends on a lot of different factors.
+The impact of domain control mechanism can not always be predicted and depends on multiple factors (e.g. model, domain, language, etc.).
 The domain and language selection should always be considered when choosing any domain adaption mechanism.